Grocery Technical Assistance and Food Access Development

 Why It Matters

 Grocery loss is a system failure.
-Systems can be predicted.
+Communities need support before the damage is permanent.

 When a community loses its last grocery store, the damage radiates far beyond food access.
 Health outcomes fall.
 Property values erode.
 Those without transportation are left hardest.
-Most response systems wait for closure before they act.
-We work to change that, and when prevention is no longer possible, we help communities rebuild.
+The warning signs are often visible long before the doors close, but they are scattered across operations, capital, ownership, staffing, market conditions, and public data.
+We help stores and communities connect those pieces and act while there is still a path forward.

 Closures happen faster than intervention